TUM-LIS/tum-dissertation-latex/README.md

   - Ubuntu 16.04: `sudo apt-get install texlive texlive-latex-extra inkscape`
 - To circumvent copyright problems, logos must be downloaded and cropped manually.
   - Login at https://portal.mytum.de/corporatedesign/index_html/vorlagen/index_Logos
-  - Download the **SVG version** of the blue TUM logo, save it to `inc/` and rename it to `TUM.svg`
+  - Download the **SVG version** of the blue TUM logo and save it to `inc/`.
-  - Download the **SVG version** of your faculty's logo, save it to `inc/` and rename it to `FAK.svg`
+  - Download the **SVG version** of your faculty's logo and save it to `inc/`.
-  - Execute `crop-logos.sh`
+  - Execute `crop_place_logos.sh`

 ## Compatibility

-At the moment, typesetting of faculty logos only works correctly with logos that are 100% quadratic.

-The TUM design guidelines lack explicit statements of what to do with non-quadratic logos.
-Most likely, they must be centered to the center of each logo's hinted circle, and scale the diameter of the hinted circle to 10mm.
-Support for non-quadratic logos must be added in the future (patches welcome!).
+The TUM design guidelines lack explicit statements about how to place non-quadratic faculty logos.
+Each faculty logo has at least a partial circle.
+Most likely, the logo must be centered to the center of the logo's partial circle, and scale the diameter of the partial circle to 10mm.
+At least this is what we can derive from looking at page 16 of the [style guide](https://portal.mytum.de/corporatedesign/regeln/index_styleguide/styleguide/Manual_CD_2016_v1).

 ### Logo support

-Some of the logos are closer to being quadratic than others (e.g. informatics, chemistry), so that typesetting may be acceptable.
-However, the following list indicates only the 100% quadratic logos.
+At the moment, all quadratic logos are supported.
+These are:

 - [x] Architecture
-- [ ] TUM School of Life Sciences Weihenstephan
-- [ ] Chemistry
 - [x] Civil, Geo and Environmental Engineering
 - [x] Electrical and Computer Engineering
-- [ ] Informatics
 - [x] Mathematics
+- [x] Physics
+- [x] TUM School of Education
+- [x] TUM School of Governance

+Status of support for non quadratic logos:

+- [ ] TUM School of Life Sciences Weihenstephan
+- [ ] Chemistry
+- [x] Informatics
 - [ ] Mechanical Engineering
 - [ ] TUM School of Medicine Physics
-- [x] Physics
 - [ ] Sport and Health Sciences
-- [x] TUM School of Education
-- [x] TUM School of Governance
 - [ ] TUM School of Management

+Patches for missing logos are welcome! :)

 ## Usage